devanmcg/IntroRangeR/11_IntroMultivariate/README.md

 *coming soon*

-# D I S C L A I M E R:
+# D I S C L A I M E R

-# We use PCA here for illustration
-# (Euclidean distance is conceptually easy)
+We use PCA here for illustration because Euclidean distance is conceptually easy to grasp.
-# PCA is not the only choice for ordination...
-# ...and for ecologists, it is rarely the best choice.
+But PCA is not the only choice for ordination, and for ecologists, it is rarely the best choice.
-# The vegan package provides many alternatives to the
-# Euclidean distance measure;  see ?vegdist.
+The vegan package provides many alternatives to the Euclidean distance measure;  see `?vegdist`.
-# See ?metaMDS and ?capscale for non-metric and metric
-# multidimensional scaling functions for analysis.
+See`?metaMDS` and `?capscale` for non-metric and metric multidimensional scaling functions for analysis.